 Or you can just go for an organic potting mix, which is available in most stores.
 Combine this with the right nutrients, and you’re all set.

-How to grow a weed plant and choose the best soil for cannabis?
+How to choose the best soil for cannabis?

 Another popular grow medium is the soilless, hydroponic medium, i.e., a process in which the roots absorb nutrients through osmosis.
 This is useful as it allows for faster growth and bigger buds.
 Still, it requires more precision.